-"We're living in Chorlton as we have a dog so wanted to be as close to green spaces as possible rather than right in the middle of town.
-But with the tram it's still accessible, and a million times more pleasant than the Tube!"
+"We're living in Chorlton, as we have a dog and wanted to be as close to green spaces as possible rather than right in the middle of town.
+But with the tram, it's still accessible, and a million times more pleasant than the Tube!"

-"We're all busy and the scale of it can leave you with a packed calendar, but an unpleasant bout of anonymity.
-Here in Manchester, I am able to find city centre studio space and crucially, time to think and digest the world around me.
-My creativity has returned and it feels great.
+"We're all busy, and the scale of it can leave you with a packed calendar, but an unpleasant bout of anonymity.
+Here in Manchester, I can find city centre studio space and crucially, time to think and digest the world around me.
+My creativity has returned, and it feels great.

 "In London, I feel gentrification is a real problem.
-Affordable creative workspace for independent artists and designers in anywhere remotely central is scarce and that made me sad.
-I'm not alone in leaving the city and I just hope the government realise the value, both culturally and economically, of the creative industry in a country so heralded for its innovation before London loses something irreplaceable."
+Affordable creative workspace for independent artists and designers in anywhere remotely central is scarce, and that made me sad.
+I'm not alone in leaving the city, and I hope the government realise the value, both culturally and economically, of the creative industry in a country so heralded for its innovation before London loses something irreplaceable."

 Mark Richardson of Superfried moved to Manchester from London last summer.
-"I don’t want to slam London, it's an amazing city, it's where I was born and it provided me with opportunities I could not have found anywhere else in the UK.
+"I don’t want to slam London; it's a fantastic city, it's where I was born, and it provided me with opportunities I could not have found anywhere else in the UK.
 However, London is hard work.
 I found myself married with two children living in a flat frustrated with all of the negatives, no longer enjoying or taking advantage of the benefits.

 "Our priorities had shifted.
 A bit of a cliché, but bars and restaurants had mysteriously dropped off the list which now said school, house, garden!
-Fortunately we were both self-employed so location was less relevant.
-With my wife originating from Manchester, and it being the second city with great schools, culturally strong, loads to do and awesome for design – it was an obvious choice.
+Fortunately, we were both self-employed, so the location was less relevant.
+With my wife originating from Manchester, and it being the second city with great schools, culturally influential, loads to do and excellent for design – it was an obvious choice.